 My Mother starts crying and telling me about how I was adopted.
 My entire family are crying.
 It was emotional for everyone, and I just cried aswell.
 I remember they gave me an option a) stay or option b) to go back to my biological mother which was also hard to hear because all I had ever known was that my adoptive family were my real family.

 And as a 10-year old I do not think you are cognitively developed enough to understand option b) of returning to a mother who did not want you in the first place.
 As I write this, it almost feels like I was a faulty item given an option to be returned to a shop that would dispose of me.
 I know i sound a little dramatic but i am being honest with my reflection.
 Anyway, I went with option a) and the rest is history.
 Well not really, being adopted changed everything.
-I would be lying if I said it didn’t change because it affected me more than I realised which i will share in another blog.
+I would be lying if I said it didn’t change my life because it affected my identity.

 I finally made peace with being adopted when I gave my life to Christ in 2008.
 I believe God gave me strength and peace to deal with it, and it’s been a hectic journey it definitely was not an overnight process.
 For instance, having my first child 3 years ago, I looked at my baby with so much love and admiration.
 I thought to myself how there is no way in this world I could ever give my baby up and wondered how on earth did she give up on me?
 It was through tears as I looked at my baby that God reminded he never gave up on me and loved me so much he gave his only son for me in John 3:16.
 And that he had a plan all along for my life.